L-Theanine (THEANINE) Overview Information

 People use theanine for treating anxiety and high blood pressure, for preventing Alzheimer’s disease, and for making cancer drugs more effective.

 How does it work?

 Theanine has a chemical structure very similar to glutamate, a naturally occurring amino acid in the body that helps transmit nerve impulses in the brain.
 Some of the effects of theanine appear to be similar to glutamate, and some effects seem to block glutamate.

 - Anxiety.
-Preliminary evidence suggests that taking theanine might make unstressed people feel more tranquil.
-But theanine doesn’t seem to have this effect on people who are anxious to start with.
+Early research suggests that taking theanine might make unstressed people feel more tranquil.
+However, theanine does not seem to have this effect when used by people who are anxious.

 - Preventing dementia including Alzheimer's disease.

 - Increasing the treatment effects of cancer drugs.